mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi said, "You look familiar," and glanced at her bag from which hastily-packed robes were peaking out.

-  "You're the senator who gave away all our food."
+  "You're the fidelant who gave away all our food."

   Mel suddenly felt her muscles tighten and she glanced back at Laen-Laen who wasn't paying attention to them.